What is hacktivism?

 Recent cases of hacktivism

-One notable example is from July, when hackers managed to breach the server of a major contractor working on behalf of the Russian intelligence service.
+Two months later, hackers managed to breach the server of a major contractor working on behalf of the Russian intelligence service.
 They obtained 7.5TB of sensitive data and shared it freely with other hackers and journalists.
 Much of this included detailed information about sensitive government IT projects commissioned by the Federal Security Service of the Russian Federation (FSB).

 A buyer’s guide for cloud-based phone solutions